+Map area: The bulk of the

-- Map area : The bulk of the screen is dedicated to the GPS moving map display.
+The bulk of the screen is dedicated to the GPS moving map display.
 Various symbols relating to glide computer information are overlaid on the map area.
+Icons and text may appear along the lower edge of the screen to indicate status of connected devices, operating modes etc.

+InfoBoxes:

-Icons and text may appear along the lower edge of the screen to indicate status of connected devices, operating modes etc. - InfoBoxes : A grid of data values is displayed usually either along the top and bottom of the screen (portrait display) or to the right of the screen (landscape display).
-These so-called InfoBoxes display data from the GPS and other input devices as well as data calculated by XCSoar. - Gauges : Gauges provide instrumentation displays.
-All gauges are optional and some may only have meaningful information displayed when XCSoar is connected to a supported instrument. - Button labels and menus : Hardware buttons on the device running XCSoar can be used to bring up and navigate smaller on-screen menus that are typically laid out such that menu items can be selected by pressing the button adjacent to the item.
+A grid of data values is displayed usually either along the top and bottom of the screen (portrait display) or to the right of the screen (landscape display).
+These so-called InfoBoxes display data from the GPS and other input devices as well as data calculated by XCSoar.

+Gauges:

+Gauges provide instrumentation displays.
+All gauges are optional and some may only have meaningful information displayed when XCSoar is connected to a supported instrument.

+Button labels and menus:

+Hardware buttons on the device running XCSoar can be used to bring up and navigate smaller on-screen menus that are typically laid out such that menu items can be selected by pressing the button adjacent to the item.
 If the device has a touch screen, the menu items can be selected by touching them.
 These buttons are drawn in black text on a grey background.

-3. USER INTERFACE

-- Status messages : Text is displayed over the map area in status message boxes.
-This text is used to present detailed information to the pilot when certain events occur. - Larger dialogue windows, usually containing graphics and Dialogue windows : buttons, are used to present detailed data to the pilot regarding waypoint details, statistics and analysis etc. - Main menu: The main menu is accessible by double tapping the map area or InfoBoxes as well as through gesture.
+Status messages :

+Text is displayed over the map area in status message boxes.
+This text is used to present detailed information to the pilot when certain events occur.

+Dialogue windows:

+Larger dialogue windows, usually containing graphics and buttons, are used to present detailed data to the pilot regarding waypoint details, statistics and analysis etc.

+Main menu : Down - Up

+Aain menu: The main menu is accessible by double tapping the map area or InfoBoxes as well as through gesture.
 If the menu buttons are not pressed after a specified time, they disappear again so as to not obscure the map area.